 The reality is, every church experiences a measure of

 conflict in some way or another.
 Churches are made up of people, and

 disagreement and conflict.
-Sadly, some congregations
+Sadly, some congregations have experienced great

-churches have learned how to head off or resolve such issues.
+learned how to head off or resolve such issues.

 Church conflict frequently has to do with "power

 struggles" within the congregation.
-That is, a contention for influence or control.
+That is, a contention for influence or

-prominence.
+for power and prominence.
 At other times, perhaps well-intended persons

 strive to gain influence to assert their own set of ideas and opinions.
 In

 body of Christ.
 God's Word tells us to pray for, respect and cooperate with

 those authorized spiritual leaders of our church (Heb.
 13:17, 1 Thes.

 5:12-13).
 Insurrection is nowhere sanctioned in scripture.